'Heartwarming' response after callous thief swipes poppy tin from charity cafe

 The crime was branded "despicable" by veterans as it happened on November 9 - just days before Remembrance Sunday.

-But staff were amazed when a former solider donated £100 to make good the loss and another lady donated £50.
+But staff were amazed when a former serviceman donated £100 to make good the loss and another lady donated £50.
 Both of the benefactors wished to remain anonymous.

 Chairman of the Veterans for Fylde, Ed Nash said that Blackpool FC, Fleetwood Town and AFC Fylde have all been in touch with the cafe to ask how they could help following the incident.